Graduate Dentistry & Oral Sciences

 Online Graduate Dentistry & Oral Sciences Programs

-In 2018-2019, 16 schools offered a other advanced/graduate dentistry and oral sciences program of some type.
+In the 2019-2020 academic year, 16 schools offered some type of other advanced/graduate dentistry and oral sciences program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|